 - Visit the Positive Behavioral Interventions and Supports technical assistance center to find more information and training about creating safe and supportive environments for youth.

-- LGBT youth may be at increased risk for experiencing bullying.
-Check out our infographic on How to Be an Ally to the LGBTQ+ Community.
+- According to the CDC, LGBTQ+ youth may be at increased risk for experiencing bullying.
+Review our infographic on How to Be an Ally to the LGBTQ+ Community.

-This month, help put a stop to bullying.
+This month, you can help put a stop to bullying!